rubberduck-ai/rubberduck-vscode/README.md

 ![Diagnose Errors](https://raw.githubusercontent.com/rubberduck-ai/rubberduck-vscode/main/app/vscode/asset/media/screenshot-diagnose-errors.png)

-## Configuration Options

-- **rubberduck.syntaxHighlighting.useVisualStudioCodeColors**: Use the Visual Studio Code Theme colors for syntax highlighting in the diff viewer.
-Might not work with all themes.
-Default is `false`.

 ### Custom Conversations

 You can define your own conversation templates.
 See the [Rubberduck Template docs](https://github.com/rubberduck-ai/rubberduck-vscode/blob/main/doc/rubberduck-templates.md) for more information.